twisted/pydoctor/docs/source/usage.rst

 System class allows you to dynamically show/hide classes or methods.
 This is also used by the Twisted project to handle deprecation.

 See the :py:class:`twisted:twisted.python._pydoctor.TwistedSystem` custom class documentation.
-Naviguate to the source code for a better overview.
+Navigate to the source code for a better overview.

 .. note:: Not fully documented, prone to break